leoli51/leoli51/README.md

 ### Hi there 👋
 I am currently finishing my bachelor in Computer Science at Sapienza University of Rome.<br>
-I'm currently learning about NLP for my thesis work.<br>
+Right now I'm learning about NLP for my thesis work.<br>

 I'm very curious and love when informatics meets the audiovisual realm.
 Especially when creative minds use code to produce an artistic outcome or to visualize data or reality in a new way.
-If you like it aswell you should have a look at these:
+If you like it as well you should have a look at these:
   * [Codeparade](https://www.youtube.com/channel/UCrv269YwJzuZL3dH5PCgxUw)
   * [Carykh](https://www.youtube.com/watch?v=nA3YOFUCn4U)